-Trees are done pollinating by late spring, so why do many people get seasonal allergies in the fall, too?
-In part, its because ragweed peaks in the autumn, producing up to 1 billion pollen grains per plant.
-Your immune system may react by releasing the chemical histamine, which can cause the unpleasant sneezing, runny nose and more.
+Trees are done pollinating by late spring, so why do many people get seasonal fall allergies, too?
+In part, it’s because ragweed peaks in the autumn, producing up to 1 billion pollen grains per plant.
+Your immune system may react by releasing the chemical histamine, which can cause unpleasant fall allergy symptoms like sneezing, runny nose and more.

 - See an allergist: Allergists can review your medical history, perform a physical exam and skin tests for allergies, analyze your symptoms, and decide on a treatment plan.
 So don't hesitate to call when you start showing signs of allergy symptoms.
 They may recommend medications like antihistamines, which block the chemicals the body releases in response to pollen.

 - Limit allergen exposure: Stay indoors, especially on dry, windy days when pollen counts are high.
 Keep windows closed and turn on the air conditioner.
 A HEPA (high efficiency particulate air) filter attachment can help remove pollen from the air and help you breathe easier.